Capacity of the range of random walk: The law of the iterated logarithm: Introduction and Main Results

 More recently, Chang \cite{Ch17} showed that for $d=3$,

 whereas Asselah et al \cite{As3} showed that in this case further, for some $C$ finite,

 We denote throughout by $\overline{X}$ the centering $\overline{X} = X-E[X]$ of a generic random variable $X$.
 In higher dimensions $d \ge 4$, the centered capacity $\ocrn$, converges after proper scaling to a non-degenerate limit law, which is Gaussian iff $d \ge 5$ (see \cite{As5} for $d=4$ and \cite{As3, S20} for $d \ge 5$).
 For $d \ge 5$, estimates of the corresponding large and moderate deviations are provided in \cite{As1} (but they are not sharp enough to imply a \abbr{lil}), while the central limit theorem (\abbr{clt}) is further established in \cite{WNS22} for $\crn$ and a class of symmetric $\alpha$-stable walks, provided $d > 5 \alpha/2$.
-We also note in passing the asymptotics in \cite{BW22,BW*,BW**} of $R_n$ for a critical branching random walk on $\Z^d$, $d \ge 3$, conditional to have total population size $n$.
+We note in passing that similar questions for critical branching random walk on $\Z^d$ conditioned to have total population $n$ have also been studied in \cite{BW*,BW**,BW22}.

 In view of these works, a natural question, which we fully resolve here, is to determine the almost sure fluctuations of $n \mapsto \crn$ for the \abbr{srw}, in the form of some \abbr{LIL} (possibly after centering $\crn$ when $d \ge 4$).
 Specifically, using hereafter $\log_k a=\log (\log_{k-1} a)$ for $k\ge 2$, with $\log_1 a$ for the usual logarithm, here is our first main result, about the \abbr{srw} in $\mathbb{Z}^3$. \begin{thm} For $d=3$, almost surely,